SalaryUSA

 As the amount of big data grows, so does the demand for talented data analysts who can turn it into useful insights for businesses.
 Data analyst employment is expected to expand 25% between 2020 and 2030, substantially faster than the average for all occupations, according to the US Bureau of Labor Statistics.

-READ This: High Point University Ranking: Tuition and Requirements
+READ This: Middlebury College Acceptance Rate: Tuition and Requirements

 This is largely spurred by the increasing adoption of big data analytics by businesses.
 By 2025, more than 80% of businesses polled for the World Economic Forum’s Future of Jobs 2020 report claimed they would be employing big data.
 Data analysts and scientists topped the list of positions with rising demand across industries, according to the same research.